You better stop the things you do. Jay Hawkins (1929-2000), “I Put a Spell on You.”

 In the price equation (4), the profit markup λ is a stable constant, such that ∆pi = λi ∆ci and ∆ci < 0 is regarded as a cost-reducing technical change.

-Instead of using the Cournot-Amoroso-Robinson elasticity of demand approach, we can obtain the markup price equation à la Kalecki by defining an accounting equation in which average price = total costs (XOPR) + operating profits (OIBDP, EBITDA) and positing that operating profits are proportional to total costs:
+Instead of using the Cournot-Amoroso-Robinson elasticity of demand approach, the markup price equation can be obtained, as I have done herein, by defining an accounting equation (1a) in which average price = average total costs + average operating profits, and then positing that average operating profits are proportional to average total cost (equation (2a)):

 (1a) pi = ci + κi

 (2a) κi = φi ci

 where the operating profit markup factor, λi = (1 + φi), can be estimated by regression analysis using linear or double-logarithms (power function) specifications.

 Richard Layard & Alan Walters, Microeconomic Theory, McGraw-Hill, 1978. (“This book is based on the final-year graduate course in microeconomics that we have been giving at the London School of Economics.”
 Preface, p. vi.
 “Except in markets for financial assets or for ‘commodities’ (like tin) there are very few sellers who do not have some latitude in the prices they can charge.”
 P. 235).

 Louis Phlips, The Economics of Price Discrimination, Cambridge University Press, 1983.

 Hal Varian, Microeconomic Analysis (3rd edition (1st edition 1978)), Norton, 1992.Published on Nov 16, 2020 6:28:09 PM